 The landscape at Jubilee Campus is based around three lakes and was designed and is maintained with emphasis on wildlife conservation.
 This has largely been successful and many different species of waterfowl live on the lakes, including herons.

-Jubilee Campus has gained the prestigious 2017 Green Flag Award for its impressive outside space and sustainable credentials.
-This is the fifth time Jubilee Campus has received the award.
+Jubilee Campus has gained the prestigious 2018 Green Flag Award for its impressive outside space and sustainable credentials.
+This is the sixth time Jubilee Campus has received the award.
 The meadow area toward the National College for Leadership of Schools and Children's Services was established on the ground-up waste from the previous buildings and supports a wide range of flowering plants, attracting a growing colony of rare blue butterflies.

 View guide to flora and fauna on Jubilee Campus View landscape and maintenance management plan for Jubilee Campus Find out about the Friends of Jubilee Campus group